 Below we detail some important action items you can take.

-- Place a fraud alert on your account with the credit reporting agencies by calling each credit bureau (numbers below).
+- Place a fraud alert on your account with the credit reporting agencies online or by calling each credit bureau (numbers below).

-- Put a credit freeze on your credit reports.
+- Put a freeze on your credit reports from each bureaus.
 A freeze blocks potential creditors from getting access to your credit report, making it less likely an identity thief can open new accounts in your name.
-Follow the directions in this article to place a credit freeze on your credit reports.
+Placing the freeze is easy to do, but know that if and when you need to apply for a new loan or line of credit, you’ll have to go to each bureau’s website (linked above) to unfreeze your credit for a specific timeframe.

 - Create an Identity Theft Report by submitting a complaint about the theft to the FTC and filing a police report.

-If you do not think you were the victim of identity theft, but believe that there is incorrect information on your credit report, you can dispute the information directly with the credit reporting agencies.
-We will explain how.
+If you do not think you were the victim of identity theft, but believe there is incorrect information on your credit report, you can dispute the information directly with the credit reporting agencies.

 Disputing incorrect information involves three steps: